Sheikh-Anas-Tauseef/Sheikh-Anas-Tauseef/README.md

 I am also an active **Kaggle contributor**, where I analyze datasets, build predictive models, and share insights with the global data science community.
 Engaging in Kaggle competitions has sharpened my problem-solving skills and deepened my understanding of real-world data challenges.

 Beyond technical expertise, I am passionate about **community building and knowledge sharing**.
 I had the opportunity to volunteer in organizing **AWS Community Day Karachi** for the first time in the city.
-This experience allowed me to collaborate with industry experts, gain valuable insights into cloud and data technologies, and enhance my leadership and event management skills.
+This experience allowed me to collaborate with industry experts, gain valuable insights into cloud and data technologies, and enhance my leadership and event mangement skills.

 I am committed to continuous learning and professional growth, staying updated with the latest trends in data science and analytics.
 My goal is to leverage data-driven insights to solve complex problems, drive innovation, and contribute meaningfully to the tech community.